Annulments in Washington State

 - Duress – one spouse was coerced into consenting to the marriage

 If you cannot prove that your marriage was invalid for one of the reasons above, you will not be able to pursue an annulment.
 Many people think they may qualify for an annulment under fraud or duress, but we caution you that these grounds are interpreted narrowly.
-Regardless, whether or not you qualify for an annulment will depend on the facts and circumstances specific to your case.
+Regardless, whether or not you qualify for an annulment will depend on the facts and certain limited circumstances specific to your case.
 A Seattle divorce attorney can review your situation and determine whether you may qualify for an annulment.

 Cohabitation and Other Factors